[Header photo credit: https://writix.co.uk/]

 While we are interacting with AI a lot more nowadays, that doesn’t change the fact that it’s still an emerging technology.
 Open-source toolkits like Caffe and Tensorflow offer companies an entry point for AI, but unless you already have teams of machine learning engineers and data scientists with the knowledge and expertise to build your AI platform from scratch, these kits may be too difficult for your inexperienced team to take advantage of.

 Many AI companies offer application programming interfaces (APIs), making it easy for you to get started with AI.
-The Clarifai API, for instance, already has the relevant commands, functions, protocols, and objects built, which will allow your team to quickly integrate computer vision into your business model, even where you have a unique use-case.
+Machine learning also has a huge part to play for the movies.
+The Clarifai API, for instance, already has the relevant commands, functions, protocols, and objects built, which will allow your team to quickly integrate computer vision applications into your business model, even where you have a unique use-case.

 Finally, being dedicated solely to AI, AI already have in-house teams of experts that can guide you on how best to proceed with the technology and help you if you have any issues or concerns.

 2) You don’t have the time and resources to dedicate to building both the team and technology.